 - 1. Starting lines in barrel racing will be subject to ground rules. - 2.
 A clearly visible starting line shall be provided. - 3.
 The horse's nose will be timed as it crosses the starting line. - 4.
 A contestant may enter the arena at the speed of his/her choice.
-If there is an offset gate or corner gate, the Arena Director and Event Director shall determine the speed of entry into the arena. - 5.
-During barrel racing event, the arena will be dragged at regular intervals to be determined by the director. - 6.
-The arena gate must be closed immediately after the contestant enters the arena and kept closed until the pattern is completed and the horse is under control. - 7.
+If there is an offset gate or corner gate, the Arena Director and Event Director shall determine the speed of entry into the arena.

+- 5. During barrel racing event, the arena will be dragged at regular intervals to be determined by the director. - 6.
+The alleyway is considered part of the arena.
+Contestants will run into an open alleyway with a closed gate at the bottom end. (updated 2024) - 7.
 The contestant must enter the arena with hat on or receives a 5-second penalty.
 Contestant's hat must be on his/her head at the plane of the gate. - 8.
 It is up to the contestant to make the call if the arena is ready. - 9.
 Barrel race is a timed event using brightly colored 55-gallon steel drums. - 10.
 Both ends of the barrels must be enclosed. - 11.
 There shall be no rubber or plastic barrels. - 12.
 The starting gate or gates will remain the same throughout the entire rodeo. - 13.
 Contestants cannot school their horse. - 14.
 No two contestants can compete on the same horse, unless they are siblings.